finos/htc-grid/docs/project/getting_started/happy-path.md

 ## Installing the HTC-Grid software

-Unpack the provided HTC-Grid software ZIP (i.e: `htc-grid-0.3.0.tar.gz`)  or clone the repository into a local directory of your choice; this directory referred to in this documentation as `<project_root>`.
+Unpack the provided HTC-Grid software ZIP (i.e: `htc-grid-0.3.0.tar.gz`)  or clone the repository into a local directory of your choice; this directory referred in this documentation as `<project_root>`.
 Unless stated otherwise, all paths referenced in this documentation are relative to `<project_root>`.

-For first time users or windows users, we do recommend the use of Cloud9 as the platform to deploy HTC-Grid.
+For first time users or Windows users, we do recommend the use of Cloud9 as the platform to deploy HTC-Grid.
 The installation process uses Terraform and also make to build up artifacts and environment.
 This project provides a CloudFormation Cloud9 Stack that installs all the pre-requisites listed above to deploy and develop HTC-Grid.
 Just follow the standard process in your account and deploy the **[Cloud9 Cloudformation Stack](/deployment/dev_environment_cloud9/cfn/cloud9-htc-grid.yaml)**.
 Once the CloudFormation Stack has been created, open either the **Output** section in CloudFormation or go to **Cloud9** in your AWS console and open the newly created Cloud9 environment.